maximevtush/push-website/blog/2025-10-20-apps-of-the-future-building-without-the-chaos/index.md

 And the worst part?
 None of this adds new value… just new overhead.

-While we struggle with these horrors, your users are not getting the best treatment as well cause you have introduced for them
+While we struggle with these horrors, your users are not getting the best treatment as well cause you have introduced for them.

 ### 4️⃣ The Gas Fee Dilemma